byverdu/byverdu.github.io/_posts/2014-11-1-how-to-do-a-tooltip-only-using-css.md

 After working in a project I have been using a lot the CSS pseudo-elements `:after` and `:before` and as well doing triangles with CSS borders.
 Then something crossed my head, let's do a CSS pop up.

-After finished my bootcamp programming there is one thing that I have realized, I got an acceptable understanding in CSS.

 <!-- more -->

 #### <i class="fa fa-html5"></i> The HTML file